MenkeTechnologies/zpwr/README.md

 ```

 ## Uninstall
-Copy all configs from backup dir mentioned above to home directory overwriting the ones installed by zpwr, most importantly the zshrc, vimrc and tmux.conf.
+Copy all configs from backup dir mentioned above to home directory overwriting the ones installed by zpwr, most importantly the `.zshrc`, `.vimrc` and `.tmux.conf`.
 Then remove the zpwr dir as shown.
 ```sh
 rm -rf ~/.zpwr
 ```
 This will not uninstall packages installed by system package manager, pip modules, gems, vim plugins, tmux plugins and zsh plugins.
+You must remove this manuallly is desired.
-Then if desired you can uninstall oh-my-zsh with `uninstall_oh_my_zsh`.
+If desired you can also uninstall oh-my-zsh with ```sh uninstall_oh_my_zsh```.
 Make sure the `~/.zshrc` is your original version.

 ## Font